huggingface/blog/speecht5.md

 - **text-to-speech** to synthesize audio, and
 - **speech-to-speech** for converting between different voices or performing speech enhancement.

-Inspired by [T5](https://huggingface.co/docs/transformers/model_doc/t5), an NLP model that was pre-trained by treating all text processing problems as sequence-to-sequence tasks, SpeechT5 pre-trains a single model on a mixture of text-to-speech, speech-to-text, text-to-text, and speech-to-speech data.
+Inspired by [T5](https://huggingface.co/docs/transformers/model_doc/t5), an NLP model that was pre-trained by treating all text processing problems as sequence-to-sequence tasks, SpeechT5 pre-trains a single seq2seq model on a mixture of text-to-speech, speech-to-text, text-to-text, and speech-to-speech data.

 This way, the model learns from text and speech at the same time.
-The result of this pre-training approach is a model that has learned a **unified space** of hidden representations that is shared by both text and speech data.
+The result of this pre-training approach is a model that has constructed a **unified space** of hidden representations that is shared by both text and speech data.

 <!-- SpeechT5 extends the idea behind [T5](https://huggingface.co/docs/transformers/model_doc/t5) to speech.
 T5 is an NLP model that was pre-trained by treating all text processing problems as sequence-to-sequence tasks.
 This makes it very straightforward to fine-tune the same model for a diverse set of tasks, simply by choosing a different dataset.